OSU Extension Service Internship Program

 Summer internship opportunities

 Opportunities are typically posted in the first months of each year with a deadline in March.
-Here are examples of internship positions that have been filled.

 Student Outreach Assistant Extension Interns